nopg/PA/gARP/readme.md

 This was built (in hopes) to replace the existing Excel spreadsheet that was being used for new PA installs.

 Requires these Python Modules:
->ipcalc, requests, xmltodict, lxml, json
+>ipcalc, requests, xmltodict

->try: pip3 install ipcalc requests xmltodict lxml json
+>try: pip -r install requirements.txt

 ## api_lib_pa.py
 This is my ever-expanding PA API python library.
 To be used for various XML/JSON calls to PA or Panorama.